Good, Fast, Cheap!

-Its an old “adage” in business which applies well in project management; to explain:
+It’s an old “adage” in business that applies well in project management; to explain:

-In the project management role their is a necessity to hire various sub-contractors and professionals.
+In the project management role, there is a necessity to hire various sub-contractors and professionals.
 The sub-contractors are providing engineering, installation and commissioning for building services such as air-conditioning, plumbing, light and power, security, and the like.

-To begin, your usual private tender process for the air-conditioning contractor is employed, to your market favorites; your expect the cost to be in the vicinity of $800,000.
+To begin, your usual private tender process for the air-conditioning contractor is employed to your market favourites; you expect the cost to be in the vicinity of $800,000.

 Applying our old “adage” of “Good, Fast Cheap”, choose any two, then:

-if you need something done, you can have a good a finish and completed fast, but it won’t be cheap…..or
+if you need something done, you can have a good finish and complete fast, but it won’t be cheap…..or

 you can have the work completed fast and cheap, but it won’t be any good……or

-you can have to work completed cheap and with a good finish, but it won’t be completed fast.
+you can have to work completed cheaply and with a good finish, but it won’t be completed fast.